hakuhodo-technologies/scope-rl/docs/documentation/index.rst

 .. seealso::

-    Among the top-:math:`k` risk-return tradeoff metrics, **SharpRatio** is the main propossal of our research paper **"Towards Assessing and Benchmarking Risk-Return Tradeoff of Off-Policy Evaluation in Reinforcement Learning"**.
+    Among the top-:math:`k` risk-return tradeoff metrics, **SharpeRatio** is the main proposal of our research paper **"Towards Assessing and Benchmarking Risk-Return Tradeoff of Off-Policy Evaluation in Reinforcement Learning."**
-    We describe the motivation and contributions of the SharpRatio metric in :doc:`sharpe_ratio`.
+    We describe the motivation and contributions of the SharpeRatio metric in :doc:`sharpe_ratio`.

 .. seealso::